TheSmallCog/hello-world/README.md

 # hello-world

-I go by SmallCog and I'm teaching myself software development so I can find a way to automate difficult / annoying tasks for a loved one
+I go by SmallCog and I'm teaching myself as much as I can learn about software development to gain more tech literacy